priestc/giotto/README.md

 ========

 * Completely working commandline interface as well as web interface out of the box
-* giotto automatically configures the urls for you.
+* Giotto automatically configures the urls for you.
 No more dealing with messy regex based urls to define!

 Primitives